samiralam/rules-compendium/docs/phb/appendices/appendix-a-the-multiverse.md

 # Appendix A: The Multiverse

-This appendix provides an overview of the multiverse, the overarching reality that encompasses D&D’s countless worlds and adventures.
-These realms are explored in greater detail in the *Dungeon Master’s Guide*, along with other planes like the Far Realm, Negative Plane, and Positive Plane.
+This appendix provides an overview of the multiverse, the overarching reality that encompasses D&D's countless worlds and adventures.
+These realms are explored in greater detail in the *Dungeon Master's Guide*, along with other planes like the Far Realm, Negative Plane, and Positive Plane.

 The Material Realms
 -------------------

 The philosophical and elemental forces of reality converge to create the following planes of existence:

 **Material Plane.** Most D&D adventures take place on the Material Plane, which holds the worlds of settings like Dragonlance, Eberron, the Forgotten Realms, and Greyhawk.
-There’s also room for any world your group creates.
-Magic and physical laws shape this plane’s diverse worlds.
+There's also room for any world your group creates.
+Magic and physical laws shape this plane's diverse worlds.

-**Feywild.** This vibrant, idealized realm brims with life and emotion, which are most intense in the realm’s Domains of Delight.
+**Feywild.** This vibrant, idealized realm brims with life and emotion, which are most intense in the realm's Domains of Delight.

 **Shadowfell.** This gloom-haunted realm holds grim wastelands, haunted ruins, and the infamous Domains of Dread.